DeanWeiss/reading-notes/Class 201/class-02.md

 ## Ducket JS Book, Decisions and Loops, pp145-162 - Only up to section on switch statements

+There are two components to a decision:
+<p>An expression is evaluated, which returns a value.</p>
+<p>A conditional statement says what to do in a given situation. </p>

+Page 150 has a list of comparison operators.
+Page 156 has Logical operator list

 ## Things I want to know more about